fintelkai/kvf-hugo/content/cssl18-desires.md

 If you're going to take the desire class, please fill out [a short survey](https://goo.gl/forms/YILxL4uDe2ByEc762), to help us plan the class.

+## Prerequisites

+Just kidding, there are no prerequisites other than being interested in the class.
+However, since the audience will be quite diverse, we encourage you to read [an article by Kai on "prerequisites"](http://www.kaivonfintel.org/prerequisites/).

+## Q&A

+If you have any questions about the material covered in this class, please ask them [in a shared Google doc](https://goo.gl/2HESTX).
+We will try to answer questions in the document or via other channels.

 ## Eight topics

 1. Introduction to possible worlds semantics, including basic Hintikka semantics for attitudes.
 Overview of issues about expressions of desire and preference.